FREE OF - The Bad Stuff

 Why saying 'NO' Matters.

 NO Toluene.
 Used to help nail polish be evenly applied.
-This chemical has been linked to issues affecting the nervous system with symptoms that include dizziness, headaches, nausea and eye irritation.
+This chemical has been linked to issues affecting the nervous system with symptoms that include dizziness, headaches, nausea and irritation.

 NO Camphor.
 Used to give a shiny and glossy appearance in nail polishes.
 This chemical sometimes triggers severe allergic reactions when applied.
 Even when you inhaled it, may cause dizziness, headache, and nausea.
-It may also affect liver function.
+It may potentially affect liver function.

 NO Dibutyl Phthalate.
 A plasticizer, this chemical is used to improve polish durability and gives a shiny look to nails.
 They are known as endocrine disruptors and associated with damage of liver, kidney, and even affect the reproductive system.